aislaapps/chatbotSpeech/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

+AUTHOR:aislaaps

+DATE: May 2018

+An App to make use of DialogFlow in Angular 5.
+SpeechRecognition for voice to text, and Synthesis Utterance to give voice for the bot response is also included.
+Chrome browser works best for this App.

+DialogFlow API.AI should be installed and is already included in this project.
+If not run: npm install api-ai-javascript --save-dev

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.